 1950 John Gielgud and a young Richard Burton appear together in Christopher Fry's The Lady's Not for Burning at the Royale Theatre for 151 performances.
 Gielgud also directs the romantic comedy set in the 15th century.

 1990 Six Degrees of Separation opens at Lincoln Center after a successful Off-Broadway run.
 Directed by Jerry Zaks and starring Stockard Channing, Courtney B. Vance, and John Cunningham, the show about a black impostor posing as a college friend of a white family's son runs for 485 performances at its new home.

 2006 After numerous stage adaptations of movies, Broadway gets a musical based on a TV special.
 Dr. Seuss' How the Grinch Stole Christmas opens at the Hilton Theatre and proves to be so popular, it returns the following year.
 Patrick Page stars as the greedy green title character, with John Cullum as his faithful pooch.

 2012 Annie, the 1977 show that introduced generations of children to the tuneful optimism of traditional Broadway musicals, opens in a new production on Broadway at the Palace Theatre.
 The 35th anniversary revival of the tale of a red-headed orphan in the care of a billionaire Republican during the Great Depression stars Lilla Crawford in the title role, Katie Finneran as Miss Hannigan, and Anthony Warlow as Oliver "Daddy" Warbucks.

 2015 Marc Acito, Jay Kuo, and Lorenzo Thione's musical Allegiance, inspired by the childhood of veteran actor George Takei, opens on Broadway at the Longacre Theatre.
 Takei stars alongside Lea Salonga and Telly Leung.
-The production will run for 111 performances.
+The production runs 111 performances.